 Mum gave me a Barbour waterproof jacket.
 It’s super!
-This week I’m going camping, with a bit of luck I can test it out!
+This week I’m going camping, and with a bit of luck, I can test it out!

 Mum said to write a letter to myself to open when I reach the age of 75.
 It sounds daft and I don’t know what to say.
 I guess I could write ‘I hope you had a good life, a great job, a lovely family, went to wonderful places and left your mark on the world.’
 Something like that.
 I’ll have a go, anyway.

 Featured in the book, Flash Friction: To Cut a Short Story Short, vol. III: 72 Little Stories

 - Please consider making a small donation to help towards the running costs of this site.
 It would be greatly appreciated.